Courses at A2 level (from 20% to 49% in the placement test)

 Credit points: 2-3 ECTS

-Dates: All dates are listed here.
+Schedule: All dates are listed here.

 Content: The aim of this course is to prepare participants for working life by developing the skills they are likely to need.
-Topics include: meetings, presentations, negotiating, small talk, job applications and teamwork.
-There will be an emphasis on improving spoken English skills during in-class sessions and participants will use ILIAS to complete homework tasks.
+Topics include: meetings, presentations, negotiating, small talk, job applications, and teamwork.
+There will be an emphasis on improving spoken English skills during in-class sessions, and participants will use ILIAS to complete homework tasks.

 English for Architects B2/C1